0xricksanchez/AFL_Runner/README.md

 cargo install afl_runner
 ```

+## Features

+The tools allows for setting the most necessary AFLPlusPlus flags and mimics to some degree the same syntax as AFLplusplus for these things:

+- Supported AFLplusplus flags:

+  - [x] corpus directory
+  - [x] output directory
+  - [x] dictionary file
+  - [x] Custom `afl-fuzz` binary path
+  - [x] Amount of runner commands to generate

+- Other features:
+  - [x] Add Tmux option to automatically create an appropriate layout for all runners

 ## TODO

-- [ ] Add Tmux option to automatically create an appropriate layout for all runners
+- [ ] Add remote option.
 - [ ] Add more sensible defaults for other options
 - [ ] Add more configuration options